Biostatistics

 Use data to fuel real world change

-You might design a clinical trial of a new medication, craft a study to determine the most effective way to prevent teen smoking, or help identify factors which predict a particular disease—fascinating and important projects that impact people and society.
+You might design a clinical trial for a new medication, develop a study to prevent teen smoking, or identify factors that predict disease.
+Each project offers the opportunity to make a meaningful impact on people and communities.

 The minor in Biostatistics consists of: